Quick Answer

 Both maritime law and admiralty law were designed to provide protection and rights to offshore workers.
 Accidents offshore and on the high seas can be extremely serious and traumatic and may require long periods of time off work.

-Unfortunately, most maritime workers do not understand their rights under the many acts and laws in maritime law.
+Unfortunately, most maritime workers do not understand their rights under the many maritime acts and laws.
 This means they are much more likely to accept offers that do not adequately cover their injuries and damages.
-Some workers do not even know they have the right to guaranteed maintenance and cure when they have been injured through no fault of their own.
+Some workers do not even know they have the right to guaranteed maintenance and cure when they have been injured or fall ill when in the service of a vessel.

 If you have suffered injuries from an accident that occurred offshore, your best option is to speak to an experienced maritime injury attorney as soon as physically possible.
 Here at Abraham Watkins, we understand the stress and anxiety that you may be facing and we are on hand to fight for your fair treatment.
 Our attorneys have won personal injury cases for numerous offshore workers and we can also ensure that you receive adequate maintenance and cure that covers your damages.